tech-explorer-riyaaa/No-code-survey-bot/README.md

 # No-code-survey-bot
-Survey Bot Fun Repository  || Here lies our survey bot designed with landbot.io!
-Explore elements, discover its interactive features, and witness the magic of a connected database.
-It's not just a plain basic survey bot—it's a playful journey into the world of automated surveys with a touch of fun to it.
-Dive in and enjoy the fun! 🤖✨
+# Survey Bot Fun Repository

+Welcome to the Survey Bot Fun Repository! 🤖✨

+## About
+This repository houses our interactive survey bot, crafted with landbot.io, as part of the Castor Hackathon.
+Dive in to explore its features, elements, and the magic of a connected database.

+## Highlights
+- Designed with landbot.io
+- Interactive survey elements
+- Connected database for seamless data handling

+## Hackathon
+Created during the Castor Hackathon, this project adds a playful touch to automated surveys.
+Join us in the fun journey of exploration!

+Enjoy the experience! 🚀